 Scholarium Background and Goals

 Higher education is one of the great gifts of modern life.
-Colleges and universities serve as both repositories of knowledge and engines of advancement, concentrating scholars and experts in dedicated institutions where learning can thrive.
-But higher education in America has entered a period of change and flux, even crisis.
-As tuitions skyrocket and administrators come to outnumber professors at many universities, the ranks of new students are declining, and will likely continue to do so for the foreseeable future.
-Meanwhile, a culture of “credentialism” has distorted the mission of many colleges and universities, shifting the emphasis away from sheer learning for its own sake, toward a consumerist model.
-Students in credentialing-focused institutions often miss out on the richness of a true education, which depends on life-changing encounters with challenging ideas, texts, and traditions of inquiry on their own terms, led by experts who love what they do.
+Colleges and universities serve as both repositories of knowledge and engines of advancement where learning can thrive.
+But higher education has entered a period of change, even crisis.
+As tuitions skyrocket and administrators come to outnumber professors at many universities, the ranks of new students are declining.
+Meanwhile, a culture of “credentialism” has distorted the mission of many colleges and universities, shifting the emphasis toward a consumerist model.

 In the midst of these challenges, research universities continue to produce tens of thousands of new PhDs each year, even as the number of traditional academic jobs shrinks.
-Partly as a result of this imbalance, the majority of instructors in colleges and universities around the country are no longer tenured or tenure-track, but are instead contingent faculty on short-term contracts.
-Finding an academic job is becoming increasingly difficult, even forbidding, for growing numbers of talented, passionate, and inquisitive young PhD holders.
+As a result, finding an academic job is becoming increasingly difficult, even forbidding, for growing numbers of talented PhD holders.

-This is where Scholarium enters the picture.
-Scholarium is a collaborative venture that provides an alternative venue for the sharing and conveyance of expert academic knowledge beyond the formal university setting.
-We take advantage of a fantastic resource: the growing reserve in the United States of highly trained experts with PhDs who are eager to teach and passionate about their subjects.
+Scholarium is a collaborative venture that provides academics with new venues to introduce their ideas to new audiences outside the formal university setting.
+We take advantage of a fantastic resource: the growing reserve of trained PhDs holders who are eager to teach and passionate about their subjects.
 Our teachers may be professors or postdocs, independent scholars or recent graduates.
-Regardless of their position in the academic hierarchy, they come equipped with deep reservoirs of knowledge, a love for teaching, and an eagerness for the opportunity to teach classes on the subjects that move them.
+Regardless of their position in the academic hierarchy, they come equipped with deep reservoirs of knowledge and a love for teaching.